ntaklive/BackupMod/README.md

   }
 }
 ```
-By default, your backups for each save will be saved in the '**%AppData%/Roaming/7DaysToDie/Backups/%WorldName%/%SaveName%**' folder
+By default, your backups for each save will be saved in the '**%AppData%/Roaming/7DaysToDie/Backups/%WorldName%/%SaveName%**' directory (on windows).
-and your archived backups for each save will be saved in the '**%AppData%/Roaming/7DaysToDie/Archive/%WorldName%/%SaveName%**' folder.
+and your archived backups for each save will be saved in the '**%AppData%/Roaming/7DaysToDie/Archive/%WorldName%/%SaveName%**' folder (on windows).

 # Commands
 You can use the '**backup**' command or its shortened version - the '**bp**' command